ashokgelal/Magpie/README.md

 #### Signing Updates:

 For security reasons, it's a good idea to sign your updates before publishing.
-With Magpie and it's companion [Magpie Signature Verifier](https://github.com/ashokgelal/Magpie-SignatureGenerator) app, it only takes couple of minutes to generate your keys and create a signature.
+With Magpie and its companion [Magpie Signature Verifier](https://github.com/ashokgelal/Magpie-SignatureGenerator) app, it only takes couple of minutes to generate your keys and create a signature.
 Once you generate the keys, the subsequent signing tasks should only take few seconds.

 This is what you need to do to sign your updates: